Ethnic groups in Baltimore: Danish

-Some of the earliest Danish settlement in the United States occurred in Baltimore, along with other Eastern Shore cities such as Philadelphia and New York City.
+Some of the earliest Danish settlement in the United States occurred in Baltimore, along with other Eastern Shore cities such as Boston, Philadelphia and New York City.

 In 1920, 236 foreign-born White people in Baltimore spoke the Danish language.

 The Danish American community in the Baltimore metropolitan area numbered 5,503 in 2000, making up 0.2% of the area's population.
 In the same year Baltimore city's Danish population was 488, 0.1% of the city's population.

-In September 2014, immigrants from Denmark were the one-hundredth and seventeenth largest foreign-born population in Baltimore.
+In 2011, immigrants from Denmark were the one hundred and seventeenth largest foreign-born population in Baltimore.

 Dutch

 At 27,754 people, Dutch Americans made up 1.1% of the Baltimore metropolitan area's population in 2000.
 In the same year Baltimore city's Dutch population was 3,024, 0.5% of the city's population.

 Some Baltimoreans of Dutch descent have been Dutch Jews.
 Dutch Jews first began to immigrate during the 1830s and 1840s.
 By 1850, only 2% of Baltimore's Jewish population was Dutch.
 Only four Dutch Jewish families and twenty-one Dutch Jewish families immigrated during the 1860s and 1870s, respectively.
 Although the Dutch Jewish population was small, it comprised a large portion of the city's Dutch population.
 In 1850, 49% of Dutch-born Baltimoreans were Jewish.
 However, the population of Dutch Catholics increased as they found the city to be becoming more hospitable, and so the percentage of Dutch Jews declined.
 By 1860, only 17% of the Dutch-born were Jewish.
 One-third of the Dutch Jews lived in Ward 10 in 1860 and in Ward 5 in 1870.

-In 1920, 181 foreign-born White people in Baltimore spoke the Dutch language or one of the Frisian languages.
-51 people spoke Flemish, a dialect of Dutch spoken in the Flanders region of Belgium.
+In 1920, 181 foreign-born White people in Baltimore spoke the Dutch language or one of the Frisian languages as their mother tongue.
+51 people spoke Flemish, a dialect of Dutch spoken in the Flanders region of Belgium, as their mother tongue.

-In September 2014, immigrants from the Netherlands were the forty-seventh largest foreign-born population in Baltimore.
+In 2011, immigrants from the Netherlands were the forty-seventh largest foreign-born population in Baltimore.